-The events of the last eight months of my life have been challenging, to say the least.
-Within a matter of 4 weeks, my grandmother and my mother both passed away.
+The events of the last few years of my life have been challenging, to say the least.
+Within a matter of 4 weeks, both my grandmother and my mother passed away.
 I have experienced grief like never before.
 An amazing support group has surrounded me during this difficult time.

 People have often tried to comfort me with their words.
 They mean well, I’m sure.
 However, there are a few things that you should never say when someone is grieving a loss.